ericandbeethoven/MachineLearning-UWashington-Classification/README.md

 # MachineLearning-UWashington-Classification
-This repository contains source code for Machine Learning developed for the Machine Learning Specialization through University of Washington and Coursera.
+This repository contains source code for Machine Learning projects developed for the Machine Learning Specialization through University of Washington and Coursera.